originalsidd/Motorq-event-frontend/README.md

 ### URL for local testing: hhtp://localhost:3000

+### To login as an admin, use name: admin and password: admin

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).